yitzchak/loop-iteration-paths/README.md

 The orignal Technical Memo 169 "Loop Iteration Macro" which defined LOOP for Lisp Machine Lisp and Maclisp also specified an extension mechanism know as an "iteration path."
-The syntax of which
+The syntax of which was
 essentially:

 ```